kai-li-1994/cml_unit_value/README.md

   *(Countries are represented by their ISO Alpha-3 codes.)*
 ---
 ## Copyright & License
-© 2025 Kai Li.
+© 2025 Kai Li (Leiden University).
 All rights reserved.

 This project is licensed under the **GNU Lesser General Public License v3.0 (LGPL-3.0)** – see the [LICENSE](LICENSE) file for details.